google/cargo-raze/smoke_test/vendored/non_cratesio_library/README.md

 # non_cratesio_library

-## Manual steps run (that you would use to replicate this)

-1. Run `cargo install cargo-raze`
-2. Generate a Cargo.toml with desired dependencies into cargo/Cargo.toml
-3. Add a [raze] section with your desired options (see cargo-raze `settings::CargoToml` for the exact details)
-4. Run `cargo generate-lockfile` from `cargo/`
+## How to build

+In order to build this example, the dependencies must be vendored.
+This can be achieved by performing the following:

+1. Navigate to `./examples/vendored/non_cratesio_library` from the root of the `cargo-raze` checkout
-5. Run `cargo vendor --versioned-dirs --locked` from `cargo/`
+2. Run `cargo vendor --versioned-dirs --locked cargo/vendor`
-6. Run `cargo raze` from `cargo/`

-At this point you will have a dependency specification that Bazel can understand.
-You will also have starter BUILD files that referene the specified dependencies and generate rust_library rules.

-To expose those dependencies, `alias` entries are created for the explicit Cargo dependencies.
-It is important to only expose explicit dependencies for the sake of hygiene.
+3. Rerun `cargo raze` to regenerate the Bazel BUILD files

+At this point you should now be able to run `bazel build ...` to compile the source code.